TechCraft-By-Subrata/React-Native-Mastery-by-TCBS/on-device-ai/1_real-time-object-detection-app/Readme.md

 * **Production Ready:** Learn the workflow used by top-tier engineering teams at Meta and Software Mansion.
 * **Portfolio Gold:** Build a high-impact AI project that stands out in the crowded React Native job market.

-### From "Project" to "Product"
-The skills you learn in this course are directly transferable to industries currently desperate for AI talent.
-Whether you're building a niche startup tool or an enterprise-grade mobile solution, **RN Mastery** gives you the blueprint to deliver high-performance intelligence without the infrastructure overhead.

 ------------------------------
 ## 📚 Course Curriculum